manticoresoftware/manticoresearch/kill-dictionary.md

 During merge/optimize:
 - A **new merged chunk** is built from alive documents, with a fresh dictionary and docstore.
 - The merged chunk **starts with an empty kill dictionary cache**.
+- The kill-stats file (`.spks`) is rebuilt for the merged chunk as part of writing the new disk chunk.
+- Old chunks and their kill-stats files are discarded.
 - If the merged chunk has dead rows later, the kill dictionary is built at load/rotate (eager) and updated incrementally as new kills happen.

 In practice, an optimized chunk typically has correct dictionary stats (since it is rebuilt from alive docs), so the kill dictionary tends to stay empty until new kills happen.